FabianSanchezD/mindsnacks/README.md

-# Description

 Ever wondered how to turn dead time into brain time?

-## Introducing MindSnacks, bite-sized learning for hungry minds!
+# Introducing MindSnacks, bite-sized learning for hungry minds!

 Whether you are going for a run/walk, washing your clothes, cooking your favorite meal; you can now use that extra time to do your task and learn new things!